tirthgala/Data-Science-For-Business/README.md

 # Overview
 This repository contains 3 cases as assignments and a Final Project put together via team effort.
 All have set of agendas in terms of questions to be achieved.
-The 'Final-Project' encapuslates real-world deployemnt of parametric models with the ultimate goal of accurate prediction and providing recommendations.
+The 'Final-Project' encapsulates real-world deployemnt of parametric models with the ultimate goal of accurate prediction and providing recommendations.

 # Content
 Each folder is an assignment.
 These cases have agendas focused on: